qnx-ports/build-files/ports/qt/README.md

 # Now you are in the Docker container

-# source qnxsdp-env.sh to buld for qnx710
+# source qnxsdp-env.sh to build for qnx710
-source ~/qnx710/qnxsdp-env.sh
+# source ~/qnx710/qnxsdp-env.sh

-# source qnxsdp-env.sh to buld for qnx800
+# source qnxsdp-env.sh to build for qnx800
 source ~/qnx800/qnxsdp-env.sh

 # Build QT for host machine